quipo/memcache-mover/README.md

 Disclaimer
 ----------

-This tool comes with no guarantees, and I'm not responsible for damage caused by it.
+This tool comes with no guarantees, and I'm not responsible for any damage caused by it.

 Author